Da'Quan Felton: New York Giants

 After not being selected in the 2025 NFL draft, Felton signed with the New York Giants as an undrafted free agent.
-He was waived on August 26 with an injury designation as part of final roster cuts.
+He was waived on August 26 with an injury designation as part of final roster cuts and reverted to injured reserve the following day.

+On April 6, 2026, Felton was released by the Giants.

+New York Jets

+On June 1, 2026, Felton signed with the New York Jets, but was waived two days later.